jeffbass/imagezmq/docs/api-examples.rst

 Additional image processing in the sending program would typically be placed between the ``picam.read()`` and the ``sender.send_image()`` lines.
-Such processing would be done with calls to methods for image rotation, resizing, dilation, etc. from an application specific image processing class.
+Such processing would be done with calls to methods for image rotation, resizing, dilation, etc.  The program that is receiving images would do other processing and save the images to disk using the text portion of the image message to categorize or label the image file.
+See the scomments in these programs for more details on where these statements would be placed.

 The programs ``timing_send_jpg_buf`` and ``timing_receive_jpg_buf`` show how **imageZMQ** would be used to send jpg compressed OpenCV images to reduce network load.
-The current API requires that the conversion from OpenCV image format to a jpg bytestring be done by the application program.
-This may change in the future.
-The 2 example programs show how to perform the conversion using OpenCV's ``cv2.imencode()`` and ``cv2.imdecode()`` methods.
+The programs show how the conversion from OpenCV image format to a jpg bytestring would be done by the application program.
+These programs show how to perform the conversion using OpenCV's ``cv2.imencode()`` and ``cv2.imdecode()`` methods.

 =====================================================================
 Using both messaging patterns together in a web streaming application